 First-Year Applicants

-Apply for admission to the first year of TRU Law online.
 Applications for admission completed by Nov.
 1, will be considered for early admissions and given priority consideration for scholarships.
-However, applications are considered on a rolling basis, and offers will be made prior to the application deadline.
-Students are encouraged to submit complete applications as early as possible.
-Applications, along with supporting documents will be accepted until the final deadline date of Feb.
-10th.
+Then, we will consider applications on a rolling basis, and offers will be made prior to the application deadline.
+Offers will start in November and continue until the class is full.
+Usually around April or May.
+Then we will form a waitlist.

 Online application instructions